simonlast/storybook/Documentation.md

 [Try it out here.](http://storybook.simonlast.org)

 This document describes the design of the Storybook environment.
-For visual examples of the functionality of each button, press the lightbulb icon.
+For visual examples of the functionality of each button, press the [lightbulb icon](http://storybook.simonlast.org).

 ##Definitions

 ###Sprite

-A Sprite is a user-generated image, attached to the canvas.
+A Sprite is a user-generated image which is attached to the canvas.
 Sprites are created using a Sprite button.
 A sprite will always be associated with the button that created it.

 ###Button